 This theater hosts both films and live events, offering a total of 202 exclusive seats.
 It’s a perfect place to relax, sit back with a glass of wine and enjoy a movie.

 Huge glowing baskets surround the staircases of this former slaughterhouse in Madrid that Spanish architects Churtichaga + Quadra-Salcedo have converted into a cinema.
 First constructed at the start of the 20th century, the Cineteca Matadero was used as an abattoir and livestock market for around 85 years but is now renovated to accommodate two cinema screens, a film studio, an archive and a terrace for outdoor screenings.

 The Archipelago Cinema is simply the coolest cinema in the world and offers a movie experience that no other cinema could possibly match.
 It is an auditorium raft designed to float on the sea and watch a movie.

 The theatre was originally built in 1938.
-The design was one which was used nationally.
-During the war the Regent cinema incurred a major fire which burnt the theatre to the ground.
+The design was used nationally.
+During the war, the Regent cinema incurred a major fire which burnt the theatre to the ground.
 However, these days it has been fully restored to its glory and shows wonderful movies.

 Transatlantyk Festival presents outstanding films and music from all around the world.
-As you see on the picture, people watched movies lying on the beds in private lounge spaces.
+As you see in the picture, people watched movies lying on the beds in private lounge spaces.

-This beautiful and expansive outdoor music venue is formed on the surrounding sandstone mountains, offering a truly one-of-a-kind experience.
+This beautiful and expansive outdoor music venue is formed on the surrounding sandstone mountains, offering a true one-of-a-kind experience.
 In 2015, over 57,000 people attended Film on the Rocks events.